oakes/java-assignments/3.2-javafx/README.md

 ## Description

-Create a graphical program for managing contacts.
+Create a desktop app for managing contacts.

 ## Requirements